 Again, the GXP2200 has an extensive set of features that are supplemented further by various web applications.
 While some may believe this to lead to an overly complex device, the GXP2200 utilizes intuitive and easy-to-use layouts and menus as often as possible.
 As such, navigation is kept simple despite the bulky stock of features and applications.

 Menus are very easy to sort through and use.
 The touch screen is very responsive.
-As such, users are able to move around their system quickly and easily.
+As such, users are able to move around their systems quickly and easily.
 The departure from categorical menu breakdowns is a welcome one, as menus lead to more interfaces that are optimized for usage.
 In addition to the digital interface, the physical body of the device offers a number of hard keys for key functions, too.
 Another key feature of the menu lies with its output of information.
 There are a number of widgets and settings which display various arrays of information including Date & Time, Calendars, Running Tasks, brightness, Wi-Fi, Bluetooth, News Feeds, Weather, and more.
 This helps users stay up to date in every area they want to.
 Additionally, the layered pages help collate this information neatly.

 The Grandstream GXP2200 is a great business media IP phone that really goes the extra mile.
 It integrates the best of tablets/smartphones with the best of desktop phones to create a truly comprehensive device perfect for businesses of all walks.
 That being said, this phone system serves to be Grandstream’s strongest release thus far.
 While it might have come out a bit too late to impact the industry the way it should have, it definitely holds up as a quality device worth your time, money, and attention.